-At present 31 zones have a metering requirement although three currently have implementation deferred.
-For the actively metered zones 686 meters are in place and subject to compliance monitoring.
+At present 21 zones have a full metering requirement and subject to partial metering.
+For the actively metered zones 721 meters are in place and subject to compliance monitoring.
 Administration is through a dedicated database and field work.
-Consent holders are required to furnish weekly usage readings on a fortnightly basis over the period 30 October 2006 to 30 April 2007.
-Performance is on accuracy of data and frequency of return.
+Consent holders are required to furnish weekly usage readings on a fortnightly basis over the water metering period.
+Reporting performance is on accuracy of data and frequency of return.
 From this information individual allocation and zone usage is monitored.
-Detailed reporting on the water metering programme can be found in report EP07/07/04.
+This is a large monitoring programme and detailed reporting on the water metering programme for the past season was covered in a separate report to Council in August and not covered in detail here.

-All 686 resource consents with metering as a condition of consent were monitored this year although not all of these were subject to field inspections.
+All 721 resource consents with metering as a condition of consent were monitored this year although not all of these were subject to field inspections.
 A number of these are metered surface water takes incorporated into the management programme.